Simatwa/Youtube-Blog/README.md

 > **Note:** Script-based tags are rendered immediately before the `</body>` tag and not within the `{ads}` tag like non-script ads code.

-# Disclaimer
+## Disclaimer

 - Youtube-Blog is a micro-blog site and may be vulnerable to certain attacks.
 The developer(s) of this site will not be liable for any loss or illegal concerns arising from the commercial or personal use of this site.

-# Conclusion
+## Conclusion

-- For hosting I recommend using [pythonanywhere](https://pythonanywhere.com) since they feature a free plan with lots of goodies such as fre ssl certificates and zero lifetime hosting charges!
+- For hosting I recommend using [pythonanywhere](https://pythonanywhere.com) since they feature a free plan with lots of goodies such as free ssl certificates and zero lifetime hosting charges!
 - If you are a blogger looking to monetize your site through ads, I recommend using [Adsterra](https://adsterra.com).
 >**Note** By the way I have my site up and running using this codebase check it out [here](https://bx254.pythonanywhere.com).

-# AOB
+## AOB

 This is my first major Flask project and it was fun creating it using the tools I had access to in my **Android Phone** i.e [*Pydroid 3*](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3&hl=en_US) Ide to write this kind of stuff along with [*Termux*](https://f-droid.org/packages/com.termux/) to ensure it reaches you here on Github.